 Try throwing out the cleaning routine and see how it feels

 So maybe throwing out the cleaning routine would work for you too.
 It’s worth a shot, right?
 I personally like having a few methods up my sleeve to use during those different seasons or days that require different things.
 So in the end?
 Do what works for you and your family.
 And maybe try throwing out the cleaning routine and try a master task list instead, using your top priorities every day.
 I use three, but you can do what works for you.
+Finding a good cleaning routine for your family will help you to have a simple home and that’s the best goal.
 Happy cleaning!

 Create your own master cleaning task list with a free printable

 If you like the sounds of a master cleaning task list and want to try it out for yourself, I created a simple blank master cleaning task list printable for you to fill in.
 You can download it here.
-And if you’d like to simplify your home even more, my course - Simplify Your Home Life: a course for busy moms is open.
+And if you’d like to simplify your home even more, my course - Simplify Your Home Life: a course for busy moms is open and is 50% off!
 You can take a look at that here.

 Other blogs of mine you may enjoy: